hasherezade/pe-sieve/README.md

 There are few other tools that use PE-sieve as an engine, but focus on some specific usecases.
 They offer additional features and filters on the top of its base.

-📌 [HollowsHunter](https://github.com/hasherezade/hollows_hunter) - if instead of scanning a particular process you want to **scan full system** with PE-sieve, this is the tool for you
+📌 [HollowsHunter](https://github.com/hasherezade/hollows_hunter) - if instead of scanning a particular process you want to **multiple processes at once, or even the full system** with PE-sieve, this is the tool for you

 📌 [MalUnpack](https://github.com/hasherezade/mal_unpack) - offers quick **unpacking** of supplied malware sample